What is idiopathic plantar hidradenitis?

 - It is associated with hot, humid conditions.

 - Many affected individuals complain of excessively sweaty feet.

 What is the cause of idiopathic plantar hidradenitis?

-It is recommended that affected children rest with their feet up.
+It is recommended that affected individuals rest with their feet up.

-Colchicine has been reported to be effective.
+- Colchicine has been reported to be effective.

 - Systemic steroids may be considered in severe cases.

 What is the outlook for idiopathic plantar hidradenitis?